ramprasadsingh1/TREC_question_classification/README.md

 * BiLSTM + Glove + Fine Tune

 ## Interpretting the predicted labels
 Once the **test** command is executed the predicted labesl are stored in **src\labels**.
-Due to issues with parsing the output labels, kindly interpret the predicted labels in the following manner:
+Due to issues with parsing the output labels, they get printed as float values instead of integer values.
+Kindly interpret the predicted labels in the following manner:
 ### Coarse Labels:
-This classification contains 6 labels (0,1,2,3,4 and 5).
+This classification contains 6 labels (0, 1, 2, 3, 4 and 5)

+The output file should look as follows: (0.0, 1.0, 2.0, 3.0, 4.0, 5.0, 6.0)

+### Fine Labels:
+This classification contains 50 labels (0, 1, 2,..., 24, 25, 26,..., 48, 49, 50)

-The output file should look as follows:
+The output file should look as follows: (0.0, 1.0,..., 2.4, 2.5, 2.6,..., 4.8, 4.9, 5.0)